The New Science of the Trades.

 What skilled work actually involves — and where it is going.

 When people picture a career in the skilled trades, they rarely picture a technician managing the thermal dynamics of a liquid-cooled AI data center, or a manufacturing specialist programming collaborative robots on a factory floor, or an electrician designing microgrid integration systems for a hyperscale facility the size of a small city.
-They should.

 THE MOMENT